“Georgians deserve a better relationship with their insurance.”

 You can check any Georgia candidate’s financial disclosures here.
 The website is confusing.
 I know.
 I’m sorry.

-The Atlanta Press Club will be holding debates for the primaries and generals this year.
+The Atlanta Press Club , who will be holding debates for the primaries and generals this year,

 The Smallest Political Quiz